jeroenkool74/BeerXML-viewer/README.md

  - Check if it satisfies all play store requirements
  - Add icon
  - Publish in the play store
- - implement massure and units (afther releasing version 1.0 in the play store)
+ - Implement measure and units (after releasing version 1.0 in the play store)